Create Multiple Income Streams for Security and Wealth

 Crowdfunding is also good for diversifying away from stocks, which is especially important when stocks are volatile.

-The most popular real estate crowdfunding is Fundrise because any U.S.-based investors can get started for just $500.
-Read my Fundrise review here.
+The most popular real estate crowdfunding is Fundrise (review) because any U.S.-based investor can start for just $10.

 Interest Income